-If any other living members of the Society have also donated prizes to the University, and would like details of the current status of their prizes to be included in subsequent issues of the Link, could they please provide me with the details?
+If any other living members of the Society have also donated prizes to the University, and would like details of the current status of their prizes to be included in subsequent issues of the Link, could they please provide me with the details by email to john.ward583@ntlworld.
+Jill Venus, Nathan Jorgensen, Roisin Mullins). com.

-In my article in last year's Link, I described my endowment of the two John Ward prizes.
-In response to enquiries about how these prizes were awarded in 2010, I obtained the following information.
+In my article in last year's Link, I described in more detail my endowment of the two John Ward prizes.
+In response to my enquiries about how these prizes were awarded in 2010, I received the following information.